BeauJoh/thesis/source/11-chapter-3-ode.md

 In addition to execution time, we are interested in differences in energy consumption between devices and applications.
 We measured the energy consumption of benchmark kernel execution on the Intel Skylake i7-6700k CPU and the Nvidia GTX1080 GPU, using PAPI modules for RAPL and NVML.
-These were the only devices examined since collection of PAPI energy measurements (with LibSciBench) requires superuser access, and these devices were the only accelerators available with this permission.
+These were the only devices examined since the collection of PAPI energy measurements (with LibSciBench) requires root access, and these devices were the only accelerators available with this permission.
-The distributions were collected by measuring solely the kernel execution over a distribution of 50 runs.
+The distributions were collected by measuring solely the kernel execution over 50 runs.
 RAPL CPU energy measurements were collected over all cores in package 0 \texttt{rapl:::PP0\_ENERGY:PACKAGE0}.
 NVML GPU energy was collected using the power usage readings \texttt{nvml:::GeForce\_GTX\_1080:power} for the device and presents the total power draw (+/-5 watts) for the entire card -- memory and chip.
 Measurements results converted to energy \SI{}{\joule} from their original resolution \SI{}{\nano\joule} and \SI{}{\milli\watt} on the CPU and GPU respectively.